I Want to Be Green But It’s Too Expensive! | Wealthsimple

 For instance, the intermittent use of a reusable water bottle or a tote bag may be enough to make someone feel like they’re doing their part to save the earth on a day-by-day basis, when in reality it may distract from more significant lifestyle choices.

-Per Csutora, the most critical contributors to your carbon footprint have nothing to do with your Nalgene, so it’s best to concentrate on the things that make a difference.
+Per Csutora, the most critical contributors to your carbon footprint have nothing to do with your S'well bottle, so it’s best to concentrate on the things that make a difference.
 What are they?

 1. “Reducing meat in one’s diet is one way to make a difference,” Csutora says.
 “The less meat one consumes, the better.“ Eating 100 calories of fish has an ecological footprint ten times higher than, say, eating 100 calories of potatoes.
 (It’s also more expensive.)

-3. Figure out how to use your heating and air conditioning less.
-In 2015, residential usage made up 34 percent of Canada’s total energy suck.
-And, according to Csutora, turning up your heater just one degree means consuming about 6 percent more energy.
+3. Figure out how to use your heating less.
+According to Csutora, turning up your heater just one degree means consuming about 6 percent more energy.
 If you’re a homeowner, purchasing more energy-efficient heating equipment is verifiably impactful, and may also save you money in the long run.
-And unlike a $408 responsibly sourced cashmere throw pillow, turning down your heater is absolutely free.
+And unlike a £208 responsibly sourced cashmere throw pillow, turning down your heater is absolutely free.

 The one through-line here?
 All that stuff saves you money.
 You can buy normal toothpaste and stop eating as much meat and still come out ahead.
 It could be time to ask yourself if buying all those environmental products is really about the environment or more about the joys of consumption.
 We aren’t (completely) judging — abstinence in any form isn’t all that much fun.
 But these are important questions.